-- 1. Fully tilt down the outboard motor.

-- 2. Remove the propeller.

-- Install the gear case flushing device on gear case so that the rubber cups cover the cooling water inlets tightly.

-4. Connect a water hose to the flushing devise and turn on the water and adjust the flow so that excess water continues leaking out from around the rubber cups to ensure the engine is receiving an adequate supply of cooling water.
+- 1. Sub-water inlet - 2.
+Tape - Install the gear case flushing device on gear case so that the rubber cups cover the cooling water inlets tightly. - 4.
+Connect a water hose to the flushing devise and turn on the water and adjust the flow so that excess water continues leaking out from around the rubber cups to ensure the engine is receiving an adequate supply of cooling water.

-- 1. Gear case flushing device - Place the shift lever in the neutral position and start the engine and run at idle speed for 3-5 minutes. - Check if a steady stream of water flows from the cooling water check port. - 7.
-Stop the engine and turn off the water.
-Remove the flushing devise.
+- 1. Gear case flushing device - 5.
+Place the shift lever in the neutral position and start the engine and run at idle speed for 3-5 minutes. - 6.
+Check if a steady stream of water flows from the cooling water check port.

+- 7. Stop the engine and turn off the water.
+Remove the flushing devise and tape.
 Install the propeller. - 8.
 Leave the outboard motor in vertical position to completely drain the cooling water from the outboard motor.

-Fuse replacement
+ENOM00950-1 Fuse replacement